Label | Explanation | Data Type |

 The planar method is appropriate to use on local areas in a projection that maintains correct distance and area.
 It is suitable for analyses that cover areas such cities, counties, or smaller states in area.
 The geodesic method produces a more accurate result, at the potential cost of an increase in processing time. | String |

 z_unit (Optional) | Specifies the linear unit that will be used for vertical z-values.
 It is defined by a vertical coordinate system if it exists.
-If a vertical coordinate system does not exist, define the z-unit using the unit list to ensure correct geodesic computation.
+If no vertical coordinate system exists, define the z-unit using the unit list to ensure correct geodesic computation.
 The default is meter.

 | String |